josbeir/cakephp-docs-md/docs/2/en/core-libraries/helpers/paginator.md

   $this->Paginator->options(array('update' => '#content'));
   ```

-  This is useful when doing [ajax-pagination](#ajax-pagination).
+  This is useful when doing [Ajax Pagination](#ajax-pagination).
 Keep in mind that the value
   of update can be any valid CSS selector, but most often is simpler to use an
   id selector.